A (tight) upper bound for the length of confidence intervals with conditional coverage: Proof of Theorem

 completing the proof.

 Elementary calculus shows that

-Because $\phi(\Phi^{-1}(q))$ is positive for all $q \in (0,1)$, it follows that the second derivative is negative for all $q \in (0,1)$.
-This means, $\phi(\Phi^{-1}(q))$ is strictly concave and the proof is complete. \end{proof} Note that the inequality \eqref{ineq_dx} of this lemma resembles inequality \eqref{ineq_dmu} of Proposition \ref{prop_core1}.
+Because $\phi(\Phi^{-1}(\alpha))$ is positive for all $\alpha \in (0,1)$, it follows that the second derivative is negative for all $\alpha \in (0,1)$.
+This means, $\phi(\Phi^{-1}(\alpha))$ is strictly concave and the proof is complete. \end{proof} Note that the inequality \eqref{ineq_dx} of this lemma resembles inequality \eqref{ineq_dmu} of Proposition~\ref{prop_core1}.
 While inequality \eqref{ineq_dx} is surprisingly easy to prove, inequality \eqref{ineq_dmu} is more difficult.
-Equation \eqref{eq_cdf_cond} provides intuition why this is the case: The distribution of the random variable $V_\mu$ does not depend on $x$ but it depends on $\mu$.
-Hence to prove inequality \eqref{ineq_dmu}, we cannot exchange integral and differential and we cannot apply Jensen's inequality as we did in the proof of Lemma \ref{le_dx}.
+Equation \eqref{eq_cdf_cond} provides intuition why this is the case: The distribution of the random variable $V_\mu$ does not depend on $z$ but it depends on $\mu$.
+Hence to prove inequality \eqref{ineq_dmu}, we cannot exchange integral and differential and we cannot apply Jensen's inequality as we did in the proof of Lemma~\ref{le_dx}.
 We did not find a direct proof of inequality \eqref{ineq_dmu}.
 However, in the following we show that inequality \eqref{ineq_dx} in fact implies \eqref{ineq_dmu}.

-To show this implication, we need a different representation of $f_\mu(x)$.
-Elementary calculus and properties of the conditional normal distribution imply that the conditional p.d.f. $f_\mu(x)$ can also be written as
+To show this implication, we need a more explicit representation of $f_\mu(z)$.
+Elementary calculus and properties of the conditional normal distribution imply that the conditional p.d.f. $f_\mu(z)$ can also be written as

-\begin{lemma} Let $G_\mu(x, v)$ be defined as in \eqref{cdf_normal}.
-For all $x \in \mathbb R$ and all $\mu \in \mathbb R$, we have
+\begin{lemma} Let $G_\mu(z, v)$ be defined as in \eqref{cdf_normal}.
+For all $z \in \mathbb R$ and all $\mu \in \mathbb R$, we have

 where

 \end{lemma} \begin{proof} The chain rule implies that